5 Signs Your Hubby Might Have Peter Pan Syndrome:

 If you're married to a man with Peter Pan Syndrome, I don't think there is anything you can do as his wife to make him grow up.
 You may think that he will finally act like an adult when he becomes a dad, but he won't.
 Oh, there might be a temporary improvement in how he acts, but trust me when I say that it won't last.

-I have a family member that is currently married to a man with Peter Pan Syndrome.
+I have a family member that is currently married to a man with the same issue.
 There is rarely a day that goes by in which she doesn't go to bed crying with a broken heart.
 Now I know how much it must have hurt my family to see me stubbornly sticking by my first marriage.

 I can say if only I had known then what I know now but the reality is that it would not have made any difference.
 We all have to make our own choices and mistakes.
 Only you will know when and if it is time to stop being Wendy and let Peter Pan go so you have a chance of finding a man that is really a grown up.